nicoco007/dos2de_collada_exporter/README.md

-# DOS2DE Collada Exporter for Blender 2.79
+# BG3/DOS2 Collada Exporter for Blender 3.6

-An addon for Blender that allows you to export dae/gr2 files for the game Divinity: Original Sin 2 - Definitive Edition.
+An addon for Blender that allows you to import and export DAE/GR2 files for Baldur's Gate 3 and Divinity: Original Sin 2.

 _[Be sure to grab the LaughingLeader Helpers addon for layer support and additional export setup on individual objects.](https://github.com/LaughingLeader/laughingleader_blender_helpers)_

 ## Features:
 * Export to dae, or export to gr2 if the path to divine.exe is set.
-* Automatically rotate the object for DOS2's Y-Up world (Blender is Z-Up).
+* Automatically rotate the object for DOS2/BG3's Y-Up world (Blender is Z-Up).
 * Use the layer name, active object name, or action name (animations) when exporting.
 * Use built-in presets for quick exporting.
-* Specify project pathways to skip having to manually navigate to the correct folder when exporting.
+* Specify project paths to skip having to manually navigate to the correct folder when exporting.
 * Specific Custom Properties on meshes are exported (Rigid, Cloth, MeshProxy).
 You can also globally flag your meshes with one of these flags.
+* BG3-specific settings are imported/exported: LOD, LOD distance, Skeleton resource info, mesh flags (Spring, Occluder, ...)

 ## Installing